 At some point or another, no matter how wonderful your marriage is or how many bluebirds chirp on your windowsill in the morning, someone will screw up and trust will be broken.
-It could be something small (watching The Mandalorian without your partner or pretending to work late to get out of plans with those friends), or something big (lying about a secret credit card or, gulp, an affair).
-When something like this happens, trust needs to be rebuilt.
-Trust in a relationship is tricky.
-Sure, groveling can help.
-And yeah, flowers and a cute smile can work wonders.
+It could be something small (watching your favorite show without your partner or pretending to work late to get out of plans with those friends), or something big (lying about a secret credit card or, gulp, an affair).
+So how do you rebuild trust where trust is broken?
+Sure, groveling can help, and flowers might be a step in the right direction.
 But the process of truly earning someone’s trust back is nuanced and requires thoughtful actions and quite a bit of patience.
-So how do you rebuild trust?
-Here are some steps you can take to earn your partner’s trust back.
+These are some steps you can take to earn your partner’s trust back.

 Own Up to It

 To rebuild trust in your marriage, you have to accept responsibility, apologize, and own it.
 And, never, ever try to justify it or offer any kind of explanation or excuses.
 “Although all choices are made in the context of what is happening for you, that won’t help you when you’re asking for forgiveness,” says Anna Osborn, a California-based licensed marriage and family therapist specializing in couples, relationships, and love.
 “Offering any sort of justification for your actions or minimizing them (i.e. ‘At least I didn’t do X’) will only make your spouse shut down and feel doubly hurt.”